Igrium/the-portal-collection/readme.md

 > ***Disclaimer:*** *These are fan models, and are in no way affiliated with Valve.
 While I take no issue with them being used commercially (given antiquate credit), I take no responsibility for any legal action incurred from Valve.*

+## Unit Scale

+Care has been taken to keep these models dimensionally accurate and true to the original artistic intent.
+Each model has been ported and/or remade at a scale of 1 hammer unit = 1 inch (.0254 meters).
+It is also common to represent Source Engine models at a scale of 1 hammer unit = 0.01905 meters.
+If this is desired, simply scale each model by .075.

 ## Installation

 To download the collection, click "*Code > Download Zip*", and extract the zip contents to somewhere on your computer.